NASA boss to tour SpaceX factory after feud over capsule delays

 The top executive for Boeing’s rival Starliner program, John Mulholland, told a conference on Wednesday that a key test of an abort system that propels astronauts to safety during an emergency was slated for Nov.
 4, while its unpiloted orbital test flight was set for Dec.
 17.

-Industry sources say that, under that time frame, the first Starliner manned mission was all but certain to slip into 2020.
+Under that time frame, the first Starliner manned mission is all but certain to slip into 2020.

 With no current means of flying astronauts into orbit from U.S. soil, NASA has been paying Russia about $80 million per ticket for rides to the space station.

-NASA said earlier this year it was considering paying for two more seats to the space station for this fall and the spring of 2020 to ensure U.S. access.

-Four days after Musk and Bridenstine exchanged public criticism, Bridenstine said on Twitter that the two spoke by phone, which appeared to open the door for Thursday’s visit.
+Four days after Musk and Bridenstine initially exchanged public criticism, Bridenstine said on Twitter that the two spoke by phone, which appeared to open the door for Thursday’s visit.

 “I’m looking forward to visiting @SpaceX in Hawthorne next Thursday,” Bridenstine said on Twitter.
 “More to come soon!”

-Reporting by Steve Gorman in Los Angeles; Writing and additional reporting by Eric M. Johnson in Seattle; Additional reporting by Joey Roulette in Washington; Editing by Greg Mitchell and Paul Tait
+Reporting by Steve Gorman in Los Angeles; Writing and additional reporting by Eric M. Johnson in Seattle; Additional reporting by Joey Roulette in Washington; Editing by Paul Tait and Rosalba O'Brien